 For more information on exercise and fitness, see the topic Fitness: Getting and Staying Active.

-At this point your doctor may want you to increase your activity and revisit the dietitian to make further changes to your eating habits.
 Your goals may switch from losing more weight to keeping the weight off.
 Staying active is very important.

 It may be helpful to work with others who are trying to lose weight by following a structured program.